 The long-term goal of the GCI's Historic Cities and Urban Settlements Initiative, which grows out of a collaboration with the Organization of the World Heritage Cities (OWHC)—is to contribute to the preservation of historic cities through the development of projects that focus on key challenges in the conservation of urban environments and that improve conservation practice in the field.

 Historic urban settlements are a unique reflection of the capacity of humankind to socially structure and organize space.
-Today, 242 cities or urban settlements are registered on the UNESCO World Heritage list, representing the diverse responses to the specific geographic and socio-economic conditions by local populations.
+Today, some 250 cities or urban settlements are registered on the UNESCO World Heritage list, representing the diverse responses to the specific geographic and socio-economic conditions by local populations.